 In the National Student Survey 2017 (NSS 2017) both French and Iberian Studies (Including Portuguese) at Queen Mary achieved 100% in Student Satisfaction, ranking us first in the UK.

 This combined degree gives you the opportunity to study two influential romance languages and their cultures.
-As studying modern languages is about more than vocabulary, grammar and pronunciation: you will also immerse yourself in culture, spend time working or studying abroad and learn to understand the subtleties of communication.
+You will also immerse yourself in the cultures where these languages are spoken, spend time working or studying abroad and learn to understand the subtleties of communication.

 The emphasis throughout is on combining practical and analytical language teaching with modules that explore the French language in different contexts and the Portuguese language associated with the cultures of Brazil, Portugal and the Portuguese-speaking African countries such as Angola and Mozambique.